$\delta$-invariants of Du Val del Pezzo surfaces of degree 2: Du Val del Pezzo Surfaces of Degree

-\section{General results for degree $2$}
+\subsection{General results for degree $2$}

 Let $X$ be a del Pezzo surface of degree $2$ with at most Du Val singularities.
-Let $S$ be a weak resolution of $X$ and we will call an image of a $(-1)$-curve in $S$ on $X$ {\bf a line} as was done in \cite{CheltsovProkhorov21}. \begin{lemma} Assume that the point $Q$ is not contained in any line that passes through a singular point of $X$.
-Then $\delta_{Q}(X)\ge \frac{9}{5}$. \end{lemma} \begin{proof} Follows from Remark {\cite[2.14]{Fano21}} and proof of Lemma {\cite[2.15]{Fano21}}. \end{proof} Now we consider a curve $A$ on $S$.
-Small circles correspond to $(-1)$-curves and large circles correspond to $(-2)$-curves on dual graphs. \begin{lemma} Suppose $P\in A$ where is a $(-2)$-curve disjoint from other $(-2)$-curves then the Zariski decomposition of the divisor $-K_S-vA$ given by:
+Let $S$ be a weak resolution of $X$.
+We will call an image of a $(-1)$-curve in $S$ on $X$ {\bf a line} as was done in \cite{CheltsovProkhorov21}. \begin{lemma} Assume that the point $Q$ is not contained in any line that passes through a singular point of $X$.
+Then $\delta_{Q}(X)\ge \frac{9}{5}$. \end{lemma} \begin{proof} Follows from Remark {\cite[2.14]{Fano21}} and proof of Lemma {\cite[2.15]{Fano21}}. \end{proof} \begin{lemma} Suppose $P$ belongs to a $(-1)$-curve $A$ and there exist $(-1)$-curves and $(-2)$-curves which form the following dual graph: